rchuk/markerml/README.md

 Development is split into a couple of stages:
 1. Basic syntax parsing
-2. Support for builtin components and emitting HTML
+2. Intermediate Representation and support for builtin components
+3. Emitting HTML
-3. Live reloading
+4. Live reloading
-4. Custom components definitions
+5. Custom components definitions

 ## Examples